-- 3.6 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
-A summary appears below: - 3.7 Two objecting representations were received.
-One supporting representation was received.
-They were received from Sussex Police, the Licensing Authority and a local business. - 3.8 Representations received had concerns relating to Prevention of Crime and Disorder, Cumulative Impact and Prevention of Public Nuisance.
+3.6 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
+A summary appears below:

-3.9 Full details of the representations (and response to representation A by the applicant) are attached at Appendix C. A map detailing the location of the premises is attached at Appendix D.
+- 3.7 Two representations were received.
+They were received from Police and the Licensing Authority. - 3.8 Representations received had concerns relating to Prevention of Crime and Disorder, Cumulative Impact, Prevention of Public Nuisance and Protection of Children from Harm. - 3.9 Full details of the representations are attached at Appendix D. A map detailing the location of the premises is attached at Appendix E.